intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 # How to Build and Install the OpenCV Libraries on Ubuntu
 ## Introduction
 This tutorial contains the instructions to setup OpenCV 3.3.0 on the Ubuntu 16.04 LTS operating system.
-Specific instructions for UP2 users can be found in the second half of this tutorial.
+Instructions for UP2 users to install the Ubuntu desktop environment along with steps to verify that OpenCV has been installed correctly can be found in the second half of this tutorial.

 ## What you'll Learn
 * How to Download, build (compile) and install the OpenCV 3.3.0 libraries from the command line